 As a result, it will affect their mood.
 In fact, dealing with diabetes is an emotional roller-coaster.
-It can be frustrating, confusing, and at sometimes scary.
-So, we have to be prepared to be there for our partner.
+It can be frustrating, confusing, and sometimes scary.
+So, we have to be prepared to be there for our partners.

 How to Help?

 If our partner has diabetes it is important to follow these positive actions which may prove useful:

 - Get to know their condition;

 - Learn how to manage it;

 - Give the partner time to balance the mood swings;

 - Be prepared for sudden mood changes;

 - Support them in leading a healthy lifestyle.

 It is important to be there for our partners.
 Furthermore, everyone’s body reacts differently to the prescribed medications for treating diabetes.
 Their treatment may have a unique effect on their personality, temperament, and skills.